Toujours pas d'amour: Writing and music video

 As for Priscilla's previous singles, the song was composed by Philippe Osman (music, arrangements) and Bertrand Châtenet (lyrics, mixing), who had also worked for Mylène Farmer.

 The music video was partly produced as an animated feature.
 Priscilla is in the street with her friends and takes people she meets in a party in which they become animated characters.

 The remix featuring as second track on the CD single is also available on the album Une Fille comme moi, as eleventh track.

-Chart performances
+Chart performance

-In France, the single started at number 17 on 1 February 2004 before climbed in the top ten.
-It reached a peak of number five, then almost did not stop to drop on the chart.
+In France, "Toujours pas d'amour" started at number 17 on 1 February 2004, then climbed in the top ten and reached a peak of number five in its fourth week, then almost did not stop to drop on the chart.
 It totalled five weeks in the top ten, 16 weeks in the top 50 and 22 weeks in the top 100.
-It was certified Silver disc by the SNEP and ranked 47th on the End of the Year Chart.

-In Belgium (Wallonia), the single charted for 15 weeks, from 21 February 2004.
-It remained at the bottom of the chart, peaking at number 21 in the seventh week.

-With this single, Priscilla achieved her highest position in Switzerland.
-It featured for 11 weeks on the chart, including four weeks in the top 50.
-It peaked at number 39 in the fifth week, on 14 March 2004.
+It was certified Silver disc by the Syndicat National de l'Édition Phonographique, and ranked at number 47 on the year-end chart.
+In the Wallonia region of Belgium, the single charted for 15 weeks from 21 February 2004, peaking at number 21 in the seventh week.
+With this single, Priscilla achieved her highest position in Switzerland, charting for 11 weeks on the singles chart, with four weeks in the top 50, and a peak at number 39 in the fifth week on 14 March 2004.